 Boonville features multiple historic markers throughout the town pointing out various Civil War, Lewis and Clark, and Santa Fe Trail landmarks, as well as other significant points of interest.

 With over 400 historic properties on the National Register in the city alone, there are a several places not to be missed.

 is the longest used jail, from 1848-1979, and is open for tours.
-It was the location of the last public hanging in Missouri in 1930.
+It was the location one of the last public hangings in Missouri in 1930.

 Boonville was the site one of the First Civil War land battles on June 17, 1861 and would be the site of three more battles throughout the war.
 Boonville changed hands a couple of times, but it was after the Union won that first battle that claimed unbroken control of the Missouri river for the North throughout the remainder of the war.

 is the only remaining Spanish Mission style depot left, out of five that were built on the MKT Railroad.
 Built in 1911-1912, the depot is on the National Register of Historic Places.
-It has been fully restored and is used as the Visitors Center and the Boonville Area Chamber of Commerce office.
+It has been fully restored and is used as a bike shop and the Boonville Area Chamber of Commerce office.
 In its glory days, Boonville was a popular stop and as many as 25-30 trains came through each day.

 was the oldest military academy west of the Mississippi River.
-The campus, now owned by the City of Boonville, is used in different parts for the Boonslick Heartland YMCA, State Fair Military School and the grounds are used for many local events and festivities, as well as soccer and baseball fields for local youth sports.
+The campus, now owned by the City of Boonville, is used in different parts for the Boonslick Heartland YMCA, State Fair Community Collegel and the grounds are used for many local events and festivities, as well as soccer and baseball fields for local youth sports.

 is the longest continually operated theater west of the Alleghany Mountains.
 Built in 1855, it served as a hospital and morgue during the Civil War.